SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 As for storage, you can load single items manually by :func:`~pypet.trajectory.Trajectory.f_load_item`.
-If you load a large result with many entries you might consider loading only parts of it (see :func:`~pypet.trajectory.Trajectory.f_load_items`) Note in order to load a parameter, result or group, it must exist in the current trajectory in RAM, if it does not you can always bring your skeleton of your trajectory tree up to date with :`func:`~pypet.trajectory.Trajectory.f_update_skeleton`.
+If you load a large result with many entries you might consider loading only parts of it (see :func:`~pypet.trajectory.Trajectory.f_load_items`) Note in order to load a parameter, result or group, with :func:`~pypet.trajectory.Trajectory.f_load_item` it must exist in the current trajectory in RAM, if it does not you can always bring your skeleton of your trajectory tree up to date with :`func:`~pypet.trajectory.Trajectory.f_update_skeleton`.
 This will load all items stored